-- " A lot of it just doesn't seem to be working. - A typical internet user is presented with more than 11,000 banner ads per month, and the average click-through rate (CTR) across all formats is a whopping 0.05 percent (and 8 percent of users do almost all the clicking 85 percent of the total). - Approximately 60 percent of mobile clicks are accidental. - You are 31.25 times more likely to win a prize from Mega Millions than you are to click on a banner ad.8
+- " A lot of it just doesn't seem to be working. - A typical internet user is presented with more than 11,000 banner ads per month, and the average click-through rate (CTR) across all formats is a whopping 0.05 percent (and 8 percent of users do almost all - Approximately 60 percent of mobile clicks are accidental.